elias-plank/elias-plank/README.md

 ### Hello there 👋

-🔭 I’m currently working on various computer graphics projects.
+🔭 I’m currently working on various computer science projects